Automated Progressive Red Teaming: Related Work

 \section{Related Work}

-{\bf Manual/Automated Red Teaming} Manual red teaming is an effective but unscalable process to detect safety vulnerabilities of the Target LLM.
-For example, to improve the safety of Llama2 chat models~\cite{touvron2023llama}, Meta has established a human red team consisting of 350 persons who come from different job positions.
+\paragraph{Manual/Automated Red Teaming} Manual red teaming \cite{walkerspider2023Dan, bai2022training, touvron2023llama, NEURIPS2023_fd661313, yuan2024gpt4smartsafestealthy, 10579515} is an effective but unscalable process to discover safety vulnerabilities of the Target LLM.
+For example, to improve the safety of Llama-2 chat models \cite{touvron2023llama}, Meta has established a human red team consisting of 350 persons who come from different job positions.
 They manually create attack samples for multiple domains, including human trafficking, racial discrimination, privacy violations and so on.
 Multiple rounds of testing last for several months.
 Anthropic researchers have recruited a large number of manual workers to extract harmful responses from LLMs and collect a red teaming dataset \cite{bai2022training}.
-In contrast, automated red teaming \cite{chao2023jailbreaking, ge2023mart, mehrotra2024tree} has received increasing attention due to its scalable ability to efficiently and automatically generate attacks.
-Jailbreaking and Red LLM training are the two prominent directions in automated red teaming.
+In contrast, automated red teaming \cite{zou2023universal,liu2024autodangeneratingstealthyjailbreak, chao2024jailbreakingblackboxlarge, ding2024wolf} has received increasing attention due to its scalable ability to efficiently and automatically generate attacks.
+In this paper, we categorize automated red teaming into two categories: the template-based and generation-based methods.